 There are three letters that can strike fear in our hearts – IRS, the Internal Revenue Service.
 If you were to pick up the phone and a professional voice is stating their official sounding “IRS badge number” to you, would you question it?
 Would you push your luck with the supposed “IRS representative” if they knew your name, address and last 4 digits of your social security number?
 Would you hang up if they were demanding your bank account number?
-This is an intimidating scenario that happens repeatedly to seniors every year with tragic results.
+These tax scams are intimidating scenarios that happens repeatedly to seniors every year with tragic results.

 As tax day quickly approaches, tax scammers are in full gear targeting senior citizens.
 They prey on the open and trustworthy nature of this vulnerable population.
 There are two types of tax scams that commonly target our senior population: